5 years of #MeToo: How a hashtag shook up the world | DW | 05.10.2022

 When The New York Times published an article headlined "Harvey Weinstein Paid Off Sexual Harassment Accusers for Decades" on October 5, 2017, it could not have imagined that it would trigger a global media phenomenon.

-In the article, journalists Jodi Kantor and Mega Twohey laid out how studio mogul Harvey Weinstein, producer of numerous Oscar and Hollywood hits, had sexually abused and harassed women for decades.
+In the article, journalists Jodi Kantor and Megan Twohey laid out how studio mogul Harvey Weinstein, producer of numerous Oscar and Hollywood hits, had sexually abused and harassed women for decades.

 This directly resulted in the #MeToo movement: Following a call by US actor Alyssa Milano, women shared their experiences of sexualized violence on social networks under the hashtag "me too."
 On the very first day, the hashtag was used 200,000 times on Twitter.
 By the next day, it had been used more than half a million times. #MeToo trended in more than 85 countries with offshoots in diverse languages.